-We’re hearing from our colleagues around the world of the likely impact of the virus on the poorest communities, who will be ill-equipped to cope.
-With many living in overcrowded settlements in unsanitary conditions, social distancing will be almost impossible in places where access to soap and water for handwashing was already limited.
-Our teams fear the worst but have already begun to respond.
+Every day, we’re hearing from our colleagues around the world of the impact of the virus on the communities they work with, who will be ill-equipped to cope.
+Many live in overcrowded settlements in unsanitary conditions where social distancing will be almost impossible.
+Others live and farm in rural areas and have no access to modern energy supplies or health care services.

 We’ve been conferring with our partners and government bodies and our action plans are being finalised.
-They will combine three stages, to help people prepare for, withstand and recover from the impact of the virus:
+They will combine three stages to help people prepare for, withstand and recover from the impact of the virus:

 3. Support longer term recovery.
-Our work to support people in improving their lives and livelihoods will be needed more than ever.
-Helping farmers to succeed in the face of climate change and the challenges of this pandemic, ensuring that food systems work and something about protecting planet.
+Enable sustainable development that helps people improve their lives and protects the planet.
+Our focus is on helping smallholder farmers to succeed in the face of climate change and the challenges of this pandemic, ensuring that food systems work and something about protecting planet.
 We will help communities harness the power of clean energy to improve incomes and community facilities and making cities cleaner, safer places to live.
 And, we will ensure that flood preparedness systems are safe for people in the time of the pandemic and ahead of the approaching monsoon season.

 Limiting the spread: